 (WIA) delivers a full array of services to employers, job and training seekers, youth, Unemployment Insurance (UI) claimants, veterans, migrant and seasonal farm workers and county residents.

-Welfare-to-Work (WTW) provides services to motivate, support and prepare families and individuals receiving public assistance (CalWORKS) to self-sufficiency through employment.
+Welfare-to-Work (WTW) provides services to motivate, support and prepare families and individuals receiving public assistance (CalWORKS) to achieve self-sufficiency through employment.

 All eligible CalWORKs recipients will receive an orientation into the Welfare-to-Work program.
 During the orientation participants will learn about the program, resources available in the community, exemptions, and other imperative information.
 The appraisal follows the orientation with an in-depth review of the participant's education and employment background.